safeguarding children Policy

 Problems with personal hygiene, constant hunger, inadequate clothing, emaciation, lateness or non-attendance at the setting, poor relationship with peers, untreated medical problems, compulsive stealing and scavenging, rocking, hair twisting, thumb sucking, running away, low self-esteem, etc.

-Physical Abuse - May involve hitting, shaking, throwing, poisoning, burning or scalding, drowning, suffocating or otherwise causing physical harm to a child.
-Physical harm may also be caused when a parent or carer fabricates the symptoms of, or deliberately induces illness in a child.
+Physical Abuse - May involve hitting, shaking, slapping, punching, throwing, dragging, poisoning, burning or scalding, drowning, suffocating or otherwise causing physical harm to a child.
+Physical harm may also be caused when a parent or carer fabricates the symptoms of, or deliberately induces illness in, a child.

-Possible Indicators Physical signs that do not tally with the given account of occurrence conflicting or unrealistic explanations of cause repeated injuries delay in reporting or seeking medical advice.
+Possible Indicators: Physical signs that do not tally with the given account of occurrence, conflicting or unrealistic explanations of cause, frequent or repeated injuries, delay in reporting or seeking medical advice, fear of adults or flinching when approached, wearing long sleeves in warm weather to cover marks.

 Sexual abuse and exploitation

-Sexual abuse - involves forcing or enticing a child or young person to participate in sexual activities, whether or not the child is aware of what is happening, and does not necessarily involving a high level of violence.
-This may include physical contact, both penetrative and non-penetrative, or viewing pornographic material online or watching sexual acts.
+Sexual abuse - involves forcing or enticing a child or young person to participate in sexual activities, not necessarily involving a high level of violence, whether or not the child is aware of what is happening.
+This may include physical contact, penetrative and non-penetrative acts and also includes involving children in watching pornographic material or watching sexual acts.

 Possible indicators of Sexual Abuse Sudden changes in behaviour, displays of affection which are sexual and age inappropriate, tendency to cling or need constant reassurance, allegations or disclosures, genital/anal soreness, sexually transmitted diseases, and inappropriate sexualised behaviour, including words, play or drawing.
 Tendency to cry easily, regression to younger behaviour – e.g. thumb sucking, acting like a baby, unexplained gifts or money, depression and withdrawal, wetting/soiling day or night, fear of undressing for PE etc.